 Our team of lawyers in New Zealand offers tailored services to companies and individuals.
 If you need more information, other than what is presented in this article, you can reach out to us at any time.

 What services does an employment lawyer provide?

 All employment relationships in New Zealand are governed by the employment law comprising many different acts and regulations.
 The government authority responsible for the implementation of these laws is the Ministry of Business, Innovation and Employment.

-Whether you are just starting employment in New Zealand as a citizen or a foreign nationals or you have been working in a certain filed for many years, discussing matters about the employment agreement, hours and wages or dismissal with an employment lawyer in NZ can be very helpful.
+Whether you are just starting employment in New Zealand as a citizen or a foreign national or you have been working in a certain field for many years, discussing matters about the employment agreement, hours and wages or dismissal with an employment lawyer in NZ can be very helpful.